TikhonJelvis/RL-book/book/appendix2/appendix2.md

 ### An example of the Efficient Frontier for 16 assets

 Figure \ref{fig:efficient_frontier} shows a plot of the mean daily returns versus the standard deviation of daily returns collected over a 3-year period for 16 assets.
-The blue curve is the Efficient Frontier for these 16 assets.
+The curve is the Efficient Frontier for these 16 assets.
 Note the special portfolios GMVP and SEP on the Efficient Frontier.
 This curve was generated from the code at [rl/appendix2/efficient_frontier.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/appendix2/efficient_frontier.py).
 We encourage you to play with different choices (and count) of assets, and to also experiment with different time ranges as well as to try weekly and monthly returns.

 <div style="text-align:center" markdown="1">
 ![Efficient Frontier for 16 Assets \label{fig:efficient_frontier}](./appendix2/EffFront.png "Efficient Frontier for 16 Assets")